 To illustrate why sufficiency might not be justified for reasoning tasks, consider the example in Figure \ref{fig:pipeline}.
 The task of the \rtoo model is to select between the answer choices ``have fun'', ``tasty'', and ``indigestion'' given the rationale ``Usually a hamburger with friends indicates a good time''.
 The rationale is designed to complement the input question, but the \rtoo model does not see the question, changing the fundamental nature of the task it is solving.
 We thus wonder: does task obfuscation hurt pipelines' ability to perform the task?

-We report the accuracy difference between a \rtoo model and a model that receives both the input and rationale (\irtoo).
-We evaluate on the ground-truth natural language rationales (R$^{*}$).\footnote{Evaluating on R$^{*}$ serves as an upper-bound on pipeline performance, removing the confounding factor observed in~\sect{sec:rationale_quality} that \itor rationales can be poor.}

-In \autoref{table:complementary-vs-standalone}, we observe that on the CoS-E datasets, the \irtoo model has a 5--12\% increase in accuracy over the \rtoo model, indicating that the rationales are not sufficient.
-On E-SNLI, this difference is much smaller (1\%).
-This is likely due to the fact that the dataset was collected by instructing annotators to provide self-contained rationales rather than rationales that reference the premise and hypothesis.
-However, using dataset-collection to explicitly collect sufficient rationales does not address the unnaturalness of such a task formulation.\footnote{\citet{camburu2018snli} give an example: the rationale ``A woman is not a person" could predict either a contradiction or entailment label depending on the input.} These results indicate that (especially) in the case of CoS-E, sufficiency is not a valid assumption, and the use of \itor;\rtoo models is suboptimal in such cases.
+We report the accuracy difference between a \rtoo model and a model that receives both the input and rationale (\irtoo), both trained on R$^{*}$.
+We evaluate on test set R$^{*}$.\footnote{Evaluating on R$^{*}$ instead of generated rationales serves as an upper-bound on pipeline performance, removing the confounding factor that \itor rationales can be poor (\sect{sec:rationale_quality}).} In \autoref{table:complementary-vs-standalone}, the \irtoo models on CoS-E have a 5--12\% increase in accuracy over \rtoo, indicating that the rationales are not sufficient.
+The difference is much smaller for E-SNLI (1\%), likely due to the fact that E-SNLI was collected by instructing annotators to provide self-contained rationales.
+However, using dataset-collection to explicitly collect sufficient rationales does not address the unnaturalness of such a task formulation \cite{wiegreffe2021teach}.\footnote{\citet{camburu2018snli} give an example: the rationale ``A woman is not a person'' could predict either a contradiction or entailment label depending on the input.} \autoref{table:complementary-vs-standalone} indicates that (especially) in the case of CoS-E, sufficiency is not a valid assumption, and the use of \itor;\rtoo models is sub-optimal in these cases.

-It may seem obvious to model pipelines as \itor;\irtoo to solve this problem.
-However, such models no longer exhibit faithfulness-by-construction: the \irtoo model could ignore the rationale and perform the task as if it was I$\rightarrow$O.

-This leaves practitioners with a difficult decision: model a task counter-intuitively by dropping the input, or retain the input for intuition and performance but lose faithfulness guarantees.
-In light of previous results (\sect{sec:rationale_quality}), we expect that a better alternative is to use an \itoor model.